 As Lee points out, a tradesperson with experience of using old materials may also find it easier to reclaim and reuse those you already have on site:

 If you’re restoring or renovating an old building, I always try to use reclaimed materials.
 When you’re taking a building apart there’s always stuff you can use somewhere else - old beams, timbers, lumps of oak - that sort of thing.
 It’s a bonus for the homeowner’s budget too, if you can re-use stuff.
 And it always looks better as well, I think.

 Choose someone you’d feel comfortable working with long-term

-As well as reading the feedback on MyBuilder, it’s worth asking to see photos of previous work, and to speak to one or two of a tradesman’s previous customers.
-That way, you’ll be able to find out what a particular tradesman or firm is like to have around on a day-to-day basis, over a fairly long period of time.
+As well as reading the feedback on MyBuilder, it’s worth asking to see photos of previous work, and to speak to one or two of a tradesperson’s previous customers.
+That way, you’ll be able to find out what a particular tradesperson or firm is like to have around on a day-to-day basis, over a fairly long period of time.

 Ask at least three restoration and refurbishment specialists to quote on your project, and get each one to provide a detailed written quote with all the costs broken down.
 It’s important that these documents can be compared like-for-like, and should include costs for all of the following:

 - Labour - including the hire of any sub-contractors

 - VAT if applicable